TurboSource-Marialis/machtiani/README.md

       Error getting token count: error getting token count: {"detail":""}
       2024/11/11 20:29:23 Error adding repository: error getting token count: {"detail":""}
       ```
+- [ ] Test help commands
+- [ ] Test flags
+- [ ] Test compatibility stdout.
+- [ ] Test chat file actually saved (add to setup and teardown too)
+- [ ] Test using --file flag (Need a Setup method to use a prexisting chat
 - [ ] If remote url for machtiani (machtiani) is not present, cli should ask for the remote url and then add to remote.
 - [ ] Filter commit embeddings per oids in branch so it works regardless of branch checked out.
 - [ ] Version the file summary embeddings and tag commits at HEAD of work tree of code project so it can be switch to reflect code project branch.